 Before you choose your coop floor, think about the location, the climate, and the overall environment of the coop.
 In heavy rain and cold weather, coops that are level with the ground are prone to excess moisture.

-If you live in a generally wet and cold environment, it is best to raise the coop and to consider wood floors, rubber mats, and sealants that will prevent rising damp and moisture.
+If you live in a generally wet and cold environment, it is best to raise the coop and to consider wooden floors, rubber mats, and sealants that will prevent rising damp and moisture.

 If chickens remain in wet conditions for too long, it exposes them to bacteria such as coccidiosis and the risk of respiratory illness.